mosip/captcha/README.md

    ```
 This is to maintain compatibility with existing ANT-style path patterns.

-### Add auth-adapter in a class-path to run a digital-card-service
+### Add auth-adapter in a class-path to run a cache
    ```
    <dependency>
        <groupId>io.mosip.kernel</groupId>